Grades 7 and 8

 In our middle school program, we cultivate a passion for learning.
 At Abelard, this means that we tackle big ideas and big problems in an age-appropriate manner so that students learn to approach the world around them with an open mind.
 In addition to the knowledge and skills developed by our enriched curriculum, we teach students to be reflective thinkers, caring and principled global citizens, and bold communicators.
 We elevate and inspire our students.

-We've been preparing students to be successful in university for twenty years, now we wish to prepare them for success in high school!
+We've been preparing students to be successful in university for twenty-five years, and our middle school programme has been paving the road to success in high school for the past five.

 At the high school level, we've developed a unique integrated curriculum which stresses the interconnection of academic disciplines.
 Our exciting middle school programme is designed to introduce young scholars to the symbiotic way that ideas overlap in the real world, preparing middle schoolers with the cultural and historical background necessary to flourish in high school.

 Further, we've learned over the years that students learn best when they can contextualize the concepts they are being taught.
 All students, but particularly middle school students, benefit from some hands-on, activity based learning to augment classroom instruction.
 Our middle school programme is augmented by interdisciplinary workshops led by our teachers or visiting specialists.

 Our regular curriculum is anchored by three foundational components: